jazzband/django-admin-sortable/README.md

     admin.site.register(Project, SortableAdmin)

-Sometimes you might have a parent model that is not sortable, but has inline child models that are.
+Sometimes you might have a parent model that is not sortable, but has child models that are.
 In that case define your models and admin options as such:

     from adminsortable.fields import SortableForeignKey